 Dedicated To Excellence For Radiation Injury Victims

-Please Contact Our Law Firm For A Free RADIATION INJURY LAWYER Consultation
+Please Contact Scholle Law For A Free RADIATION INJURY LAWYER Consultation

 Atlanta office 770-717-5100 or toll free 1-866-972-5287

-If you have suffered a radiation injury from a medical treatment, Atlanta Injury lawyer Charles Scholle can help.
-For nearly two decades, he has represented Georgia individuals seeking justice and financial compensation for serious injuries.
-Charles Scholle's philosophy and approach is unique.
-He is selective in the cases he takes on, so that he can provide personal attention to each and every case and client.
-He will explain your case details to you and your family, guiding you through the legal process, keeping you updated as your case progresses, and working to secure the best possible financial outcome.
+If you have suffered a radiation injury from a medical treatment, the Atlanta Injury lawyers at Scholle Law can help.
+For over two decades, we have represented Georgia individuals seeking justice and financial compensation for serious injuries.
+Our philosophy and approach is unique.
+We are selective in the cases we takes on, so that we can provide personal attention to each and every case and client.
+We will explain your case details to you and your family, guiding you through the legal process, keeping you updated as your case progresses, and working to secure the best possible financial outcome.